jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

   (h) providing for minimum terms and conditions in contracts between domestic consumers and gas distributors or gas retailers:
   (i) providing procedures for resolving disputes between industry participants:
   (j) providing for the operation and facilitation of those dispute resolution procedures by a person, and the powers and procedures of that person:
-  (k) providing for compliance with gas governance regulations and rules to be monitored and enforced by the industry body or the Commission or any other person or court, and the powers and procedure of that person or court:
+  (k) providing for compliance with gas governance regulations and rules to be monitored and enforced by the industry body or the Commission or any other person or court, and the powers and procedures of that person or court:
   (l) providing for processes for settling particular issues within the gas industry that may result in recommendations for gas governance regulations or rules, and requiring compliance by industry participants, the industry body, and the Commission with those processes, including compliance with requirements to produce documents as part of those processes.

 ### 43H Low fixed charge tariff option for domestic consumers